Mission & Purpose

 Our innovative education program engages local students and adults in the world of theater and nurtures their artistic expression, reaching the Greater Philadelphia region through in-school residencies, matinee performances for students, and teaching artist training for after-school programs.

 Philadelphia Weekly named the Lantern "Best Theater Company" in 2008, describing our selection of plays as "impressively diverse in genre and style."
-Since the inception of the Barrymore Awards for Excellence in Theatre in 1995, we have received 73 nominations and 15 awards, including the 2009 Excellence in Theatre Education and Community Service Award and 8 nods for Outstanding Overall Production of a Play in the past 8 years.
+Since the inception of the Barrymore Awards for Excellence in Theatre in 1995, we have received 73 nominations and 15 awards, including the 2009 Excellence in Theatre Education and Community Service Award.

 Founded in 1994 by Charles McMahon and Michael Brophy, the Lantern has been in residence at St. Stephen's Theater at 10th & Ludlow Streets in Center City Philadelphia since 1996, managing the performance space and developing it into an affordable multi-purpose performing arts venue.